Wednesday's Child (WC)- Georgia is a partnership of WAGA Fox 5 TV - Atlanta

-An award winning program with a proven track record of success is part of the Dave Thomas Foundation’s national campaign to increase the number of adoptions of children in foster care.
+An award winning program with a proven track record of success, is a national campaign to increase the number of adoptions of children in foster care.

 The program started in Washington D.C. in 1992 and has expanded to five additional major cities including Atlanta.
 Each Wednesday, a child who is waiting to be adopted is profiled on the local evening news.
 During the Wednesday’s Child segment, viewers learn about a particular child’s hopes, dreams and needs.
 Wednesday’s Child puts a face on foster care and adoption that is hard to ignore and makes the children’s plight real.
 Through this program, many children have found loving, permanent homes.
 The youth featured on Wednesday’s Child are those in the most urgent need of a family.
 Many of these children are over the age of eight and have been in the foster care system for some time and desperately need a permanent place to call home.